o-gent/facebook-hackathon/README.md

 2. Here's the elevator pitch.
 What's your idea?
 This will be a short tagline for the project
 > Tackle mental health problems with a messenger bot

-3.It’s built with.
-What languages, APIs, hardware, hosts, libraries, UI Kits or frameworks are you using?
+3. What languages, APIs, hardware, hosts, libraries, UI Kits or frameworks are you using?
 > Built with python using the fastapi library to handle web requests, witai for NLP and the site is served with heroku.

 ## Competition links